HOME INSPECTION SERVICES

 appliances - working?

-grade - good runoff or backing up into house
+grade - good runoff or water running into house

 Better yet - read an authentic report here sample report